The use of fancy cut decorative shingles exploded with Queen Anne Victorian architecture.

 Notice that the horizontal trim is not in the logical location where the eaves of the gable meet the sides of the house.
 There is not a perfect triangle as in the preceeding image.
 The horizontal trim is much lower terminating at the top of the windows which is the next logical architectural point.

 This section of decorative shingles does not just end abruptly but wraps around the sides to complete a separate enclosed section.
-This is important for without this the shingled area would appear random and illogical.
+This is important for without this side area the shingled area would appear random and illogical.

 The problem is that homeowners like decorative shingles and add them to their home in the worst ways.

-In this example the decorative shingles are raised away from the house but good fine carpentry on the horizontal trim transitions the different sidings effectively.
+In this example the decorative shingles are raised away from the house but good carpentry on the horizontal trim transitions the different sidings effectively.

 Also notice that the decorative shingles end at a point lower than where the rake of the gable meets the corner of the house.